 c.
 How did they capture the animals from the forest?

 d.
-Is it so necessary to give stress for the animals to entertain people?
+Is it so necessary to give stress to the animals to entertain people?

 Q5.
 Imagine that you are an animal in a cage.
 Think how you would feel.
 Complete the following sentences:

-- I am afraid when my trainer beats me if I do anything wrong.
+- I am afraid that my trainer will beat me if I do anything wrong.

 - I wish I was left free from this cage.

-- I am sad when I am locked up in the cage for long hours.
+- I am sad when I am locked up in a cage for long hours.

 - I do not like it at all when people tease or irritate me.

-Answer: Like snake-charmers, fisherman, poultry farmer, milkman, tonga wala etc. depend on animals for their livelihood.
+Answer: Like snake charmers, fishermen, poultry farmers, milkmen, tonga wala, etc., depend on animals for their livelihood.

-Talk to some people in your neighborhood who keep one or more animals for their livelihood–for example, a horse for a tonga, hens for eggs, etc.
+Talk to some people in your neighbourhood who keep one or more animals for their livelihood, for example, a horse for a tonga, hens for eggs, etc.

 - How many animals are there?